-We recognise how important it is that staff are calm, supportive and non-judgmental to children who disclose a concern about themselves or a friend.
-The emotional and physical safety of our children is paramount and staff listen rather than advice.
+We recognise how important it is that staff are calm, supportive and non-judgemental to children who disclose a concern about themselves or a friend, listening rather than offering advice.
 Staff make it clear to children that the concern will be shared with the Mental Health Lead or the Safeguarding Lead and recorded, in order to provide appropriate support to the pupil.